KasparEtter/ef1p/pages/email/email.md

   the mail submission protocol was forked from [ESMTP](#extended-simple-mail-transfer-protocol) rather than being incorporated into [access protocols](#access-protocols), such as [POP3](#post-office-protocol-version-3) and [IMAP](#internet-message-access-protocol).
-  Unless their mail service provider is in a [configuration database](#configuration-database), users have to [configure](#configuration) both their [incoming mail server](#incoming-mail-server) and their [outgoing mail server](#outgoing-mail-server) to this day.
+  Unless their email service provider is in a [configuration database](#configuration-database), users have to [configure](#configuration) both their [incoming mail server](#incoming-mail-server) and their [outgoing mail server](#outgoing-mail-server) to this day.